ferzos/core-basket-app/README.md

 # React Native Init Template Using Typescript

-This project is a further development project base on Expo cli
+This project is a further development project base on Expo Development Tools

 ### Prerequisites